 The Battle Against Inflation

-Hopefully, you have a long and fulfilling retirement in store for you.
-However, the longer your retirement, the more negatively inflation will impact and have on the purchasing power of your money.
-Therefore, using a portion of your assets to fight against inflation effectively will always be in your best interest as long as any such strategy still suits your personality and goals.
+Hopefully, you will have a long and fulfilling retirement.
+However, the longer you retire, the more negatively inflation will impact the purchasing power of your money.
+Therefore, using a portion of your assets to fight against inflation will always be in your best interest, as long as any such strategy still suits your personality and goals.

-Dividend-yielding stocks can provide an additional source of growth or income while still benefiting from the long-term appreciation of the equity markets.
-Alternatively, you could also use Treasury inflation-protected securities (TIPS) to fight inflation, but they lack equities’ liquidity and long-term growth prospects.
+Dividend-yielding stocks can provide an additional source of growth or income while benefiting from the equity markets’ long-term appreciation.
+Alternatively, you could use Treasury inflation-protected securities (TIPS) to fight inflation, but they lack equities’ liquidity and long-term growth prospects.

-Have questions about your portfolio now and what it should be in retirement, or need help with your financial plan?
+Do you have questions about your current portfolio and what it should be in retirement, or do you need help with your financial plan?
 We’re here to help!
 Click here or call (763) 445-2772 to schedule a complimentary consultation today!